AnnaWijetunga/anna-website/README.md

+## Welcome
-Welcome to my personal website, annawijetunga.com.
+Welcome to my personal website, annawijetunga.com!

-This website was built using Gatsy, and specifically Lumen.
+This website was built using Gatsy, specifically Lumen.

 You can visit annawijetunga.com at any time, and don't hesitate to contact me on my Contacts page with any/all feedback.

 Notice a spelling error?

 Think I could organize the menu better?

 Would like to see something not presently there?

-Would love to hear about it!
+I'd love to hear about it!

 My site was deployed with Netlify, which was a delightful process.

+## Lumen
 See below for all information about Lumen:

 <h1 align="center">